Ballisticannon/ballisticannon.github.io/pages/academics.md

     </tr>
   </tbody>
 </table>
-Note: As school year is not over yet, not all grades listed for Senior year classes are final.
+As school year is not over yet, not all grades listed for Senior year classes are final.
 Current senior year grades are based on first-semester averages as they appear on most recently received report card.
 All other grades are based on a copy of the official high school transcript.